 4. Start With The End.

-No no, I do not mean to read from the back coming forth; I mean to know, to have an overview of what the chapter is going to talk about.
-If the book has got some questions at the end of the chapter, that’s good.
+No No!
+I do not mean to read from the back going to the front; I mean to know, or have an overview of what the chapter is going to talk about.
+If the book has some questions at the end of the chapter, that’s good.
 Start with those.
 Try to answer them, don’t worry if you can’t.
 But now you will know what to expect from that very chapter.
 And your brain is now ready to start looking for the answers as you start reading the chapter.

-Starting with the end will prepare your brain for what it is going to endure.
+Starting with the end will prepare your brain for what it will endure.

-If you have a problem to solve, your brain will look everywhere to solve it.
+If you have a problem solving the questions you just went through, your brain will start looking everywhere to solve them.

 5. Get The Source Code for the Programming Book.

-Most programming books, especially those that have a lot of code explained step by step, may become a little confusing when you can no longer follow along.
+Most programming books, especially those with a lot of code explained step by step, may become more confusing as the code to add or remove increases with a step.
 Referring back to the source code of the book will allow you to review the complete version of the project then you can either be able to understand it better or run it on your own.

 6. Code Along!